cse110-sp21-group31/cse110-sp21-group31/specs/pitch/pitch_document.md

 - Time for the project: 4 Weeks
 - We are limiting to solving the problem identified for college students (at UCSD) only
-- We will prioritizing finishing daily logs, calendar view, and the ability to insert audio/images first
+- We will prioritizing finishing daily logs, and the ability to insert audio/images first
 - Any extra features will be optional to add if time permits, but they will not be a priority

 ## Our Solution